 Corporate Social Responsibility

 The provisions related to Corporate Social Responsibility as mentioned in the Act arenot applicable to the company.

 Risk Management Policy

 The Company manages monitors and reports on the principal risks and uncertainties thatcan impact its ability to achieve its strategic objectives.
-The Companys managementsystems organisational structures processes standards code of conduct and behaviorsgovern how the company conducts the business and manages associated risks.
-The Company hasintroduced several improvements to Integrated Enterprise Risk Management InternalControls Management and Assurance Frameworks and processes to drive a common integratedview of risks optimal risk mitigation responses and efficient management of internalcontrol and assurance activities.
+The Company's managementsystems organizational structures processes standards code of conduct and behaviorsgovern how the company conducts the business and manages associated risks.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

 The prescribed particulars of employees required under section 197 read with Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 areattached and form part of this report.